Powerful. intuitive. engaging.

 Path of Least Resistance

-Developing this flow to be concise and efficient is absolutely paramount to the this project, especially for our target group who are essentially seeking large amounts of data (hundreds of playlists) to be simplified and distilled into a bite sized snapshot of varying groups.
+Developing this flow to be concise and efficient is absolutely paramount to the this project, especially for our target group who are essentially seeking large amounts of data (hundreds of playlists) to be simplified and distilled into a bite sized snapshot.

 4 Guiding Principles